zenparsing/chromium-futures/README.md

 // OK - the coroutine will only resume if `a_instance` is still alive. base::Future<int> AsyncWork(A& a_instance);

-// Error - B is not empty and does not provide `GetWeakPtr`.
+// Error - B is not empty and does not provide `AsWeakPtr`.
 // base::Future<int> AsyncWork(B& b_instance);